Mon

 import { Calendar, createDisabled } from "@dateforge/react-calendar";

-import { CalendarDays, CalendarNav, CalendarSelectedDates } from "@dateforge/react-calendar/modules";
+import { CalendarDays, CalendarSelectedDates } from "@dateforge/react-calendar/modules";

 export function VacationRequestExample() {